mathworks/adScenarioSimRefEx/README.md

 The model required a scenario file saved using the DSD application.
 A sample scenario file *scenarioInput.mat* is already included in the repository.
 You can run the Simulink model as it is.

 ## Further documentation
-See the Overtake-Manuever.pdf file for detailed documentation covering - Scenario description, new scenario generation, Simulink model description, configuration and scenario visualization.
+See the Overtake-Maneuver.pdf file for detailed documentation covering - Scenario description, new scenario generation, Simulink model description, configuration and scenario visualization.